-Inherited RET mutations are passed down from a parent, and cause the inherited disease multiple endocrine neoplasia, type two (MEN2), which can lead to a particular type of thyroid cancer, known as medullary carcinoma of the thyroid (MTC).
+Inherited RET mutations are passed down from a parent and cause the inherited disease multiple endocrine neoplasia type 2 (MEN2), which can lead to a particular type of thyroid cancer known as medullary carcinoma of the thyroid (MTC).

 Testing requires a simple blood draw.
 Patients who test positive have a nearly 100 percent chance of developing thyroid cancer during their lifetimes, and may choose to undergo thyroid screening or surgery to remove the thyroid before cancer forms.

-The targeted drugs vandetanib and cabozantinib, known as RET tyrosine kinase inhibitors, are FDA approved to treat advanced advanced medullary thyroid cancer (MTC).
+The targeted drugs vandetanib and cabozantinib, known as RET tyrosine kinase inhibitors, are FDA-approved to treat advanced medullary thyroid cancer (MTC).
 Trials to see if these drugs are effective in treating NSCLC are ongoing.
-Other therapies that target RET signalling are in clinical trials.
+Other therapies that target RET signaling are in clinical trials.